 MELBOURNE 6 November 2021 identify and assess the risks of material misstatement of the financial report, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for my opinion.
 The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control. obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the council's internal control evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by the Councillors conclude on the appropriateness of the Councillors' use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the council's ability to continue as a going concern.
-If I conclude that a material uncertainty exists, I am required to draw attention in my auditor's report to the related disclosures in the financial report or, if such disclosures are inadequate, to modify my opinion.
-My conclusions are based on the audit evidence obtained up to the date of my auditor's report.
-However, future events or conditions may cause the including the disclosures, and whether the financial report represents the underlying as delegate for the Auditor-General of Victoria
+If I conclude that a material uncertainty exists, I am required to draw attention in my auditor's report to the related disclosures in the financial report or, if such disclosures are inadequate, to the date of my auditor's report.
+However, future events or conditions may cause the evaluate the overall presentation, structure and content of the financial report, including the disclosures, and whether the financial report represents the underlying as delegate for the Auditor-General of Victoria

-Sanchu Chi
+Sanchu Chum